makerplane/canfix-spec/src/distribution.rst

 communicated and therefore would need to override data that is continuously communicated.

-The *Node Specific Messages* group occupies the last 256 identifiers.
+The *Node Specific Messages* group occupies 256 identifiers.
 These are somewhat similar to the *High Priority Node Alarms* in that, the sending node number can be inferred from the frame identifier.
 All nodes on the network should monitor all 256 of these ID's.
 The first of these 1760 (0x6E0), is